TalAter/UpUp/docs/README.md

 # Good to Know

-## ServiceWorker
+## Service Worker

-At the heart of UpUp are ServiceWorkers - a new web technology, which allows developers to take control and shape user's requests to their server.
+At the heart of UpUp are *service workers* - a new web technology, which allows developers to take control and shape user's requests to their server.

-While UpUp abstracts much of ServiceWorkers' complexity, browser compatibility issues and flattens the learning curve, there are a few things to be aware of.
+While UpUp abstracts much of service workers' complexity, their browser compatibility issues, and flattens the learning curve, there are a few things to be aware of.

 ### HTTPS only

-ServiceWorkers, and thus UpUp, only work when the user is accessing your server over a secure connection.
+Service workers, and thus UpUp, only work when the user is accessing your server over a secure connection.

 During development you can also use UpUp through localhost or file (e.g. both http://localhost/ and file:///Users/tal/index.html are ok)